- 1 Purpose

 Information System Custodians should refer to the Intellectual Property Policy and Procedure to ensure that Information or data is not stored in any facility where the University's intellectual property, copyright, trademarks or patents may be compromised.

 Information or data must not be stored in such a way that allows unauthorised parties to claim ownership of the Information or data.

 4.1.3 Location of provider and relevant infrastructure

 Due to the nature of web-based services, providers or their equipment will often be based interstate or overseas.
-If any data is to be hosted or stored outside the University, the Information System Owner must check where this will be, who will have access, who will be managing this and how.
+If any data is to be hosted or stored outside the University, the Information System Custodian must check where this will be, who will have access, who will be managing this and how.
 Depending on the response, additional terms and conditions may need to be included in the legal contracts to mitigate any potential risks.
 Providers should notify the University if any of these conditions change during the agreement.
 Data stored outside Australia may be subject to different laws, which could affect University compliance requirements, such as privacy.